ibz/gan/README.md

 # gan

-Temperature sensor to be run on a simple Raspberry Pi OS-based machine (usually a Raspberry Pi Zero).
+`gan` includes some very simple scripts that read data from temperature sensors and save this data locally in CSV files.
+It is intended to be run on simple Raspberry Pi OS-based machines (usually Raspberry Pi Zero) with attached sensors.

+[`stasi`](https://github.com/ibz/stasi) will be used to centralize data from multiple `gan` sensors and generate graphs.

 ## Supported sensors